inveniosoftware/cookiecutter-invenio-module/{{ cookiecutter.project_shortname }}/CONTRIBUTING.rst

    .. code-block:: console

       $ git add .
-      $ git commit -s -m "Your detailed description of your changes."
+      $ git commit -s
+          -m "component: title without verbs"
+          -m "* NEW Adds your new feature."
+          -m "* FIX Fixes an existing issue."
+          -m "* BETTER Improves and existing feature."
+          -m "* Changes something that should not be visible in release notes"
       $ git push origin name-of-your-bugfix-or-feature

 7. Submit a pull request through the GitHub website.